agentzh/sshbatch/README.md

 # VERSION

-This document describes SSH::Batch 0.029 released on 29 April 2012.
+This document describes SSH::Batch 0.030 released on 8 November 2015.

 # SYNOPSIS